seed-labs/seed-emulator/examples/06-mini-internet/README.md

 The real-world AS helper creates a real-world AS in the simulator.
 It works by utilizing the `Reality` layer.

-We first create an AS with the `createAutonomousSystem` call of the base layer.
-We then add a real-world router to the AS with the `createRealWorldRouter` call of the real-world layer.
-Last, we connect the real-world router to an internet exchange with the `joinNetworkByName` call of the node class.
+It first creates an AS with the `createAutonomousSystem` call of the base layer.
+It then adds a real-world router to the AS with the `createRealWorldRouter` call of the real-world layer.
+Last, it connects the real-world router to an internet exchange with the `joinNetworkByName` call of the node class.
 Since real-world ASN can be outside the 2~254 range, we override the auto address assignment by manually assigning an address when joining the network.

 ### Service AS creator